dhanfort/NASA-LURA-2019-dlbfortela/README.md

  The R installer may be downloaded from the R-project website: https://www.r-project.org/.
  We executed R via RStudio, which is an integrated development environment (IDE) for R.
  RStudio may be downloaded for-free from RStudio website: https://rstudio.com/.
  We suggest the user to run R via RStudio for more organized workflow.
+Click "View Code" to see the files.

  We are grateful to LaSPACE and NASA for funding this research project.
  Go LaSPACE!
 Go NASA!